 6. Dine at a Michelin star restaurant

-There are over 100 Michelin star restaurants in Paris.
+With some of the best chefs in France, there are over 100 Michelin star restaurants in Paris.
 If you are a foodie, enjoy a night dining at one of Paris’s finest.
 Some of the most famous include:

 - Guy Savoy – in the 6th arrondissement with stunning views of the Seine

-- Pierre Gagnaire – Hôtel Balzac
+- Pierre Gagnaire – Hôtel Balzac in the 8th arrondissement

 7. Take a Dinner cruise down the River Seine